brazenbraden/brazenbraden.github.io/_drafts/sidekiq_class.md

 ## The "runner" way (with POROs)

 Let's pretend you had never heard of Sidekiq or background queues, and you want to write some code to perform a specific task.
 For the sake of convention, I have ended the following class name with "Job" to match previous examples however by syntax definition, it is no longer what we would call a classic "job".
-It is now just a simple Ruby class (identical to our previous `UpdateUserUseCase`).
+It is now just a Plain Old Ruby Object (PORO; identical to our previous `UpdateUserUseCase`).
 ```ruby
 class UpdateUserJob
   def initialize(user_id, name, score)